 Winter weather, dry air, swimming in chlorinated water, hard water from the faucet, and genetics all play a role.

-The easiest way to overcome the challenge is to use shampoo and conditioner for dry scalp.
+The easiest way to overcome the challenge is to use best shampoo and conditioner for dry scalp.

 They are extra-moisturizing and gentle.

 They avoid ingredients like sodium lauryl and sodium laureth sulfate in favor of coconut-based detergents.
 Take a look at the label and you’ll see what I mean.

 Most times, shampoos list of sulfate as one of the first ingredients.
 If that’s the case, put the bottle down and reach for something different.

 You don’t need perfumes, dyes, or harsh detergents to get your hair clean.

 Your scalp will thank you if you treat it kindly.

 Look for nourishing formulas with aloe, argan oil, and vitamins.
 Then follow up with conditioner.